 Follow any instructions on the package and note that neem cakes will only affect ground-based insect pests like grubs.

 As there is very little neem oil in the cake, it shouldn’t be a risk to infants.

-However, there is no firm data on whether any neem makes it to the produce from neem cakes, so use your discretion.
+However, no firm data exists on whether any neem makes it to the produce from neem cakes, so use your discretion.